ibm-cloud-docs/bare-metal/creating-and-adjusting-raid-configurations-adaptec.md

 1. To select the drives, press the SPACE bar to populate the *Selected Drives* box.
 * After you select all the drives you would like to use in your array, press ENTER to go to the RAID configuration step.
-* Choose the type of RAID that you want to use.
-If you need assistance to figure out which RAID setup best suits your needs, see the following [FAQ from Adaptec](http://www.adaptec.com/en-us/_common/compatibility/_education/raid_level_compar_wp.htm){: external}.
+* Choose the type of RAID that you want to use. <!--If you need assistance to figure out which RAID setup best suits your needs, see the following [FAQ from Adaptec](http://www.adaptec.com/en-us/_common/compatibility/_education/raid_level_compar_wp.htm){: external}.-->
 * Provide an Array Label during the configuration.
 It is a good practice to include the type of RAID in the label (for example: RAID10-A).
 * Press **Enter** to go to the remaining settings.
 Use the default values.